Referee Pathways and Development

 Level 2 Referee:

 Level 2 referees have made a decision to focus strongly on their refereeing career.
 They attend training and coaching sessions on a regular basis.
 Completing the Level 2 Referee training program allows a match official to receive more advanced coaching in a group environment by highly regarded referee coaches.
 These referees have the qualification to officiate up to the penultimate level of football within Northern NSW and show an aptitude towards developing their skills.
-This is the minimum level to be a referee in the national W-League Competition.
+This is the minimum level to be a referee in the national A-League Women's Competition.

 Level 1 Referee:

 Level 1 referees are extremely dedicated to officiating and want to reach the highest level of refereeing in Northern NSW Football and beyond.
 These elite referees are professional in outlook and work ethic and are on the top referee panels within Northern NSW Football.
 They are expected be at every training session and are regarded as our leaders within the state’s football refereeing community.
-This is the minimum level to be a referee in the national A-League Competition.
+This is the minimum level to be a referee in the national A-League Men's Competition.